craigchristenson/2checkout_rails_example/README.md

 ###Adding 2Checkout as a Payment Method

-The first thing we will do is add the necessary gems and helpers to our environment.
+The first thing we will do is add the necessary gems and helpers to our environment under **/config/enviroment.rb**.

-_ruby config/enviroment.rb_
 `
 require File.expand_path('../application', __FILE__)